jsdoc2md/jsdoc-to-markdown/docs/API.md

 <a name="module_jsdoc-to-markdown--JsdocToMarkdown+getTemplateData"></a>

 ### jsdoc2md.getTemplateData([options]) ⇒ <code>Promise</code>
-Returns template data (jsdoc-parse output).
+Returns the template data (jsdoc-parse output) which is fed into the output template (dmd).

 **Kind**: instance method of <code>[JsdocToMarkdown](#exp_module_jsdoc-to-markdown--JsdocToMarkdown)</code>
 **Category**: async